 After leaving school Lois was apprenticed in dressmaking but later became a “Nippy”, which is what the waitresses were called in Lyons’ Tea Rooms.
 She worked in the first one to be opened in London in 1845 and Joe Lyons himself would sit in the corner each afternoon to see that the girls did their job properly.

 Stan chose a site near his birthplace in Rayleigh Road to build their first home, which they called “Braemar”.
 This is still standing (albeit greatly altered) on the northern corner of Deerhurst (459).
 Lois was surprised to find that there was neither gas nor electricity and that the water supply was just a tap in the kitchen.
 She had been used to electric lights in her parents home in Barking so still often put her hand to the wall, searching for the light switch!
 There were other surprises too for a girl brought up in a town, such as when she came home one day to find that her husband had left some live eels in a bucket in the kitchen – but they had escaped and were slithering up the stairs.
 Quickly, she shut the door and waited for Stan to come home to deal with them!

-Copies of Gwyneth Craze’s book Wiggins the Builder, Thundersley, Essex– A Firm, a Family and a Faith may be obtained from the Hadleigh & Thundersley Community Archive (until our small stock runs out) at a cost of £6 plus £1.50 postage.
+Copies of Gwyneth Craze’s book Wiggins the Builder, Thundersley, Essex– A Firm, a Family and a Faith are – as of March 2019 – currently out of stock.